AccelerateNetworks/PagingServer/README.rst

 SIP-based Announcement / PA / Paging / Public Address Server system.

-Main component of this project is a script to run PJSUA_ SIP client connected to a JACK_ sound server routing audio to whatever sound cards and speaker sets.
+Main component of this project is a script to run PJSUA_ SIP client connected to a PulseAudio_ sound server routing audio to whatever sound cards and speaker sets.

 It picks up calls, plays klaxon on speakers, followed by the announcement made in that call.
 Music plays in-between announcements.

-Script controls PJSUA and JACK to make them work to that effect.
+Script controls PJSUA and PulseAudio (muting/unmuting streams there) to make them work to that effect.

+|

 .. contents::
   :backlinks: none